What if your company were allowed only one advantage over the competition?

-What would a sales call look like, starting with your 30-second pitch, then dealing with skeptical questions, trying to earn this potential customer’s interest, respect, and eventually money, all with only one advantage?
+If your company were allowed only one advantage over the competition, what would a sales call look like, starting with your 30-second pitch, then dealing with skeptical questions, earning this potential customer’s interest, respect, and eventually money, all with only one advantage?

 You should go through this exercise because this skill is valuable in every sales call.
 Sometimes you’re defending the few advantages you have over a specific competitor.
 Sometimes you’re arguing the virtues of small businesses over large ones.
 Sometimes you’re defending your product against what the potential customer perceives as a glaring lack of functionality.

-Hanging your hat on just one advantage that you can own completely is stronger than diluting your message across many advantages.
+Hanging your hat on just one advantage that you can own completely is stronger than diluting your message by making many assertions.

-And it’s not just in face-to-face sales calls either.
+It’s not just in face-to-face sales calls either.
 Your homepage becomes laser-focused.
 Your advertisements become pointed, powerful, pithy, and other words starting with “p.”
 Your 30-second pitch becomes compelling.
 You know what to blog and Twitter about.
-Your 5-minute product demo drives home a single point.
+Your 5-minute product demo reinforces a singular point.
 Everyone knows who you are and where you stand.
+Especially Carol: Your extra-special ICP (Ideal Customer Profile).

 But don’t you need lots of advantages to overcome sales objections and competition?
 No. Let’s see how to riff off single advantages, using them to answer a range of skeptical questions and concerns.